jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/firmware/steval_gps_waves_pcbtraces_2ways_noqwiicswitch/README.md

 # About this branch

-This is the version to use for JARE deployments
+This is the version to use for JARE deployments.
+This is updated to work without the qwiic switch.
+Instead of using the qwiic switch to power the IMU on and off, we use a digital pin with 12mA sourcing strength that we turn on and off.
+Note that the "qwiic" name still appears in the code (for example, turn_qwiic_switch_on), but this is only for historical reasons: the corresponding code just turns the pin HIGH and LOW.

 # Getting the code to compile and upload